Better mortgage rates

 The Better Price Guarantee

 Better Mortgage strongly promotes its “Better Price Guarantee,” which states:

 "If you think another lender has a more competitive price, send us their loan estimate within 3 business days from the date on the loan.
 If we can't beat it by at least $1000, we'll give you $1000 in cash.
 This isn't a marketing ploy or a flash sale.
 It's simply our promise to you."

 That seems like a pretty good deal at face value.
-But of course, there’s some fine print too.
+But of course, there’s some fine print, too.

-That sounds simple enough, but collecting your $1,000 is no easy task.
-You must close your mortgage using the same company and the exact same loan offer that you used to challenge Better’s pricing.
+To actually collect the $1,000, you must close your mortgage using the same company and the exact same loan offer that you used to challenge Better’s pricing.
 And you have to show Better proof of your funded loan within 30 days of closing.